v1k45/is_offensive/readme.md

 ## is_offensive
-Python script to find out if a word is offensive
+Python script to find out if a word is offensive using [Dictionary API](https://dictionaryapi.com/).

 ### Installation